Shenhav-and-Korem-labs/SCRuB/README.md

 | ERR525693  |  FALSE | plasma | A2|
 | ERR525688  |  TRUE | extraction control | B1|
 | ERR525699  |  FALSE | plasma | B2|

+(3) (optional) control_order - vector, default NA.
+If specified, outlines the order of controls to run decontamination in.
+Input as a vector, of which each element must also be found in the metadata's second column.
+If not specified, all control types found in `metadata` will be run sequentially based on their order from that table.

+The below input indicates that decontamination from the "control blank DNA extraction" samples should be run first, followed by decontamination from the "control blank library prep" samples.

+c("control blank DNA extraction", "control blank library prep")